augmentedperception/cvpr2020/index.md

 ## When and Where
 June 14th - 9.10 am PDT - Virtual, hosted on the CVPR Website.
 Talks are pre-recorded and attendees can watch them asychronously.
-Organizers will periodically check the chat rooms to answer questions.
+Organizers will periodically check the comments to answer questions.

 ## Program